nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/EDIT.md

 In this chapter, you are going to allow users to update the treatment history of an animal.
 The treatment history should be displayed on the animal detail view, not on the card in the animal list.

 **WARNING:** Edit is hard.
 This chapter, and the component that is shown below, is _very complex_ for beginners to comprehend.
 We will do our best to walk through all the parts and the data flow, but be prepared to feel more confused than usual.
+There are several new concepts thrown at you.

 ## Controlled Components